-The Diversity Project is founded on the belief that an inclusive culture across all levels supports more effective teamwork, gives wider perspectives, better investment decisions, improved results for our clients and ultimately more sustainable businesses.
+The Project is founded on the principle that an inclusive culture across all levels supports more effective teamwork, gives wider perspectives, better investment decisions, improved results for our clients and ultimately more sustainable businesses.

-The Project will share best practice, and where there are gaps establish new ones to help create a more diverse industry at all levels from intake to senior leadership and the board.
-The Project does not duplicate efforts that are already working, but seeks to amplify existing initiatives through a joined-up and intensive approach with a sense of urgency.
+Members share and help amplify best practice, and where there are gaps, establish new initiatives to help create a more diverse industry at all levels - from intake to senior leadership and the board - with a real sense of urgency.

 You can find out more about this initiative on the Diversity Project website.

 Equal parental leave programme